 In order to receive a ballot after that time, you must come to the office in-person or have an authorized agent assist you.

 Yes, there is a provision that allows for in-person applications.
 An application may be made in person by the voter or the voter’s authorized agent.

 An authorized agent is an individual you pick to secure your voting ballot from the Montgomery Board of Elections so you can vote at home.
 The authorized agent would pick-up the ballot and after you vote, the ballot can be mailed in by you or returned to the Board of Elections by 8:00 p.m. on Election Day.

-The application for the authorized agent can be downloaded by you or your agent.
+The application for the voter’s authorized agent can be downloaded by you or your agent.
 This form can be faxed to the Montgomery Board of Elections.
 You can fill out the necessary parts and both you and your agent can sign and date the form.
-Your agent will secure the proper identification and return the form to the Montgomery County Board of Elections where your agent will then be given a ballot that will be filled out by you and then returned to the Board of Elections by 8:00 p.m. on Election Day.
+Your agent will secure the proper identification and return your application to the Montgomery County Board of Elections where your agent will then be given a ballot that will be filled out by you and then returned to the Board of Elections by 8:00 p.m. on Election Day.

 Please call 240-777-8550